Phylica arborea

-Phylica arborea, also known as the Island Cape myrtle, is a shrub or small tree with narrow needle-like dark green leaves, downy silver on the underside, and with greenish white terminal flowers.
+Phylica arborea, also known as the Island Cape myrtle, is a shrub or small tree found on several isolated oceanic islands in the South Atlantic and Indian oceans.

+Description

+The plant has narrow needle-like dark green leaves, downy silver on the underside, and with greenish white terminal flowers.
 Usually a shrub or procumbent tree, it may reach 6–7 m in height in sheltered locations.

+Distribution

-It is found on various isolated islands, including the Tristan da Cunha group and Gough Island, in the South Atlantic Ocean, as well as Amsterdam Island in the southern Indian Ocean.
+It is found on various subantarctic islands, including the Tristan da Cunha group and Gough Island in the South Atlantic Ocean, as well as on Amsterdam Island in the southern Indian Ocean.

-Description
+Amsterdam Island

-While there is a second tree species, Sophora macnabiana, in the Tristan da Cunha archipelago, to which Gough belongs, Phylica arborea is the only woody plant on Amsterdam Island and now grows almost only on the eastern slope of the island.
-However, this was not always the case.
+Phylica arborea is the only woody plant on Amsterdam Island, now growing mainly on the eastern slope of the island.
+Formerly it covered a much larger area.
 In 1726, Valentyn described a Phylica forest in the form of a belt between 100–250 meters in altitude and an area of 1 500 ha (approximately 27% of the island's surface).
 This forest was so dense that getting through was virtually impossible.
 In 1875, Vélain estimated that the forest still covered a maximum of 250 hectares.

 The last volcanic eruption of 1792 and the resulting fires may have been the reason for the disappearance of the Amsterdam Island forest.
 In the mid-1980s, only a few fragments of the former forest remained.